how can tourist track tree climbing lions in queen elizabeth national park-UGANDA

 If you've ever wondered what a lion looks like while perched on a tree, Queen Elizabeth National Park is the place to find out.
 Only in the Ishasha sector of Queen Elizabeth National Park can one find tree-climbing lions in Uganda.
 Since tree-climbing lions are extremely uncommon, the ones in Queen Elizabeth National Park are a special case because it is difficult to find them elsewhere where they are as obvious as they are here.
 Along with the more mature lions, you will be able to see the cubs playing and hanging from tree branches.

-You will be able to enjoy seeing these big cats as you drive through the park because the tree-climbing lions are unusually built and as they lounge around the trees.
+You will be able to enjoy seeing these big cats as you drive through the park because the tree-climbing lions are unusually built and lounge around the trees.
 The lions are pictured resting.

 What makes lions climb trees?